 There’s just no way around that.

-Calorie cycling is a method of energy balance control that involves alternating high and low calorie days over the course of your diet.
+Calorie cycling is a method of energy balance control that involves alternating high and low-calorie days throughout your diet.

-It helps you with cutting fat not muscle as calorie intake is never aggressively or perpetually low.
+It helps you cut fat, not muscle, as calorie intake is never aggressively or perpetually low.

 So how do you calorie cycle?